 The next lesson is all about learning how to set it and forget it with different pricing rules, plus the benefits of using coupon codes.
 More specifically, student ID codes for accessing school events online.

-Using ticket pricing rules
+Using ticket pricing rules and student ID codes

 View previous lessons